anamtaimran/Frontend-Mini-Projects/README.md

-# Frontend-Mini-Projects
+# 🎨 Frontend Mini Projects
-A collection of beginner-friendly frontend projects built with HTML, CSS, and JavaScript to strengthen core web development skills.
+This repository is a collection of beginner-friendly frontend projects built while learning HTML, CSS, and JavaScript.
+Each project focuses on strengthening core web development concepts such as DOM manipulation, event handling, responsive design, and interactive user interfaces.
+These projects reflect my learning journey and progression as I continue building larger and more advanced frontend applications.